rimhajal/mapstatic/docs/mapstatic/map.rst

     smooth_factor=0
     )

-The ``geo_data`` is used for the file containing the coordinates of the communes, and the ``data`` option is for the data added to the map.
+The ``geo_data`` option is used for the file containing the coordinates of the communes, and ``data`` is for the data added to the map.
 As for the color fills, it is simply for visual effects and can be easily changed depending on preference.

 Folium Package & Other Ressources